ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The default format of the transfer context identifier is JSON, with base64 encoding.

 The Transfer Context ID (transferContextId) value is established by the sender application (possibly with the assistance of the sender gateway) in the origin network.
 The value is then communicated to the receiving application in the destination network prior to the commencement of the SATP protocol.
 Both the sender gateway and receiver gateway must understand how to process the transferContextId value.
-The value is used in the Transfer Proposal Message (with message type satp:msgtype:transfer-proposal-msg) between the two gateways.
+The value is used in the Transfer Proposal Message
+(with message type satp:core:msgtype:transfer-proposal-msg) between the two gateways.

 The mechanism to derive the Transfer Context ID value and to communicate it between the applications is outside the scope of the current specification.